 6. Make friends with the librarians

-Doug, Mitch, Jim.
-These guys are the wizards at the new Phoenix Seminary library, making useful and relevant information appear out of thin air.
+The library staff members are the wizards at the Biblical Research Center, making useful and relevant information appear out of thin air.
 Seminary research is a leviathan of ancient documents, archaic languages, difficult-to-find sources, and especially esoteric terminology.
 And the internet does not seem to make this any easier.
-You need some guides through these vaults, and developing a good rapport with the librarians will go a long way toward alleviating late night headaches and last minute scrambles for those five primary sources.
+You need some guides through these vaults, and developing a good rapport with the librarians will go a long way toward alleviating late-night headaches and last-minute scrambles for those five primary sources.